OzzieIsaacs/calibre-web-test/README.md

 ## Start Testing

-Tests are running with python 3.6+ (better 3.7 as with 3.6 testing the e-mail startssl/ssl functionality will be skipped) by starting ./test/main.py (tests run for ca. 45min), tested on Linux Mint 19.1. \
+Tests are running with python 3.6+ (better 3.7 as with 3.6 testing the e-mail startssl/ssl functionality will be skipped) by starting ./test/main.py (tests run for ca. 45min), tested on Linux Mint 19.3. \
 Calibre-web's app.db and logfiles will be overwritten.\
 The testresult is written to the file "calibre-web/test/Calibre-Web TestSummary.html"

-Hints for using pyCharm: Flask-Dance is not allowed to be installed, otherwise the calibre-web process can't be started (why?).
+Hints for using pyCharm:
-It's recommended to have gevent compatible debugging set to no and also do not attach to subprocess (created trouble in combination with email sending)
+It's recommended to have gevent compatible debugging set to **no** and also **do not attach to subprocess** (created trouble in combination with email sending)